lamek/dash_getting_started/README.md

         * Adds Command class, Arg class, and CommandArgs
         * Adds HelpCommand class and ExitCommand
         * Adds Command our app (bin/cli.dart)
         * Doesn't really add any new functionality.
 Kind of a regression.
 The only inputs that won't give you an error are 'exit' and 'help'.
 6. YAML
     * Introduces:
         * Parsing yaml - pkg:yaml
         * Reading files with dart:io - File and Platform APIs
     * App functionality
         * Adds pkg:yaml
         * Adds VersionCommand, which parses the pubspec.yaml file and then returns the version.
         * Adds that command to the app in the bin
 7. Testing
     * Introduces
         * TDD
         * package:test
         * group
         * test
         * expect
         * Some matchers
     * App functionality
         * Adds many “blank” tests to be filled out over time.
         * Adds a few tests that are implemented
 8. Data and JSON
     * Introduces
         * Data models
         * JSON deserialization
+        * (reintroduces) HTTP
-     *
+        * pattern matching
     * App functionality

-**Everything below this line is WIP**

-* Make call to Wikipedia for real article
-   * Add `getArticleSummary` (Add Args)
-   * Add models
-   * JSON deserialization
-   * patterns

-* Error handling - After CommandRunner is complete
-    * Add "Args" command
+        * User can now query for Wikipedia articles.
+For example, to get the Cat wikipedia article printed to the page, use 'article title=cat'

-6. Async part 2 - Streams
+10. Async part 2 - Streams
     * Introduces
+        * await for
+        *  async*
+        *  StreamController
-        * `Stream`
+        *  Stream
-        * `async*` and `yield`
+        *  .listen
     * App functionality
-        * Updates CommandRunner and Command classes to hand Streams.
+        * The Command.run method now returns a Stream rather than a FutureOr.
+          Now we can print a series of outputs to the console in response to a single user input.
+This matters because…
+        * The final command has been added, which fetches OnThisDay timeline information from Wikipedia.
+It prints a single timeline event and waits for the user to indicate when they’re ready for the next one.
+10. Error handling
+    * Introduces:
-        * Adds Exit command
+        * Adds first Command that extends "CommandWithArgs"
+        * Implemented an Exception class
+        * try/catch
+        * Exceptions
+        * Errors
+        * Swallowing exceptions
-        * Adds OnThisDayCommand
+    * App functionality:

-* Logging - Add logging and follow the logs through the flow.
-Maybe last, because the OnThisDay will be the most complex flow
+        * Properly handles errors
+        * `onError` is implemented in `cli` class

+11. Logging -

+**Everything below this line is WIP**

 "Bonus" - Make it pretty, improve usage printing (enums, extension types, )

 ### Flutter